survivejs/webpack-book/manuscript/loading/04_javascript.md

 };
 ```

-Next, we need to connect this with the main configuration.
+Next, you need to connect this with the main configuration.
 If you are using a modern browser for development, you can consider processing only the production code through Babel.
 To play it safe, I’ll use it for both production and development environments in this case.

 Also, I’ll constrain webpack to transform only our application code through Babel as I don’t want it to process files from *node_modules* for example.
 It is a good practice with JavaScript files.